Fostering a Safe Ringette Community

 Commit to Kids

-Commit to Kids is a national organization that seeks to prevent and end child abuse and exploitation.
-Commit to Kids safe sport training seeks to educate coaches, parents and decision -makers on the best ways to prevent and protect children from abuse.
+Commit to Kids is a prominent national organization dedicated to preventing and ending child abuse and exploitation.
+Their Safe Sport training program is designed to educate coaches, parents, and decision-makers on the most effective ways to prevent abuse and ensure the safety and well-being of children in sport.

 viaSport Resources: